brimdata/brimcap/docs/Troubleshooting.md

 # Common Problems

-## I've clicked to open a packet capture in Brim, but it failed to open
+## I've clicked to open a packet capture in Zui, but it failed to open

 There are two different broad categories of such problems, one involving the application configured to open packet capture files and the other involving